-Name: Baseline Test
+Campaign Name: Baseline Test

-Deliver To: All Users
+Send to: All Users

 Frequency: One time

-Start time: Select the day/time (Monday or Tuesday is recommended, and a time when users are active and checking emails is best)
+Start Time: Select the day/time (Monday or Tuesday is recommended, and a time when users are active and checking emails is best)

-Sending: Send all emails when the campaign starts
+Sending Period: Send all emails when the campaign starts

 Difficulty Rating/Phish Link Domain: Leave as-is.